 There are 8 species of beetle in this family in Britain.
 They are all related to, and resemble ladybirds/ladybugs.
 The adults live on fungus, especially puff balls and moulds.

-Endomychus coccineus, the False ladybird on the right, is 4 - 6 mm long as an adult, but not as convex as a ladybird, and its antennae are different.
+Endomychus coccineus, the False ladybird above and below, is 4 - 6 mm long as an adult, but not as convex as a ladybird, and its antennae are different.
 It is fairly common in Britain, especially near woodlands and fungus-infested wood, giving it its common name, the Fungus beetle.
 The larva is brightly coloured and feeds on wood fungus.

 There are around 1300 species of stag beetle worldwide, and 4 British species.
 They get their name because the massive mandibles of the male (see below) resemble the antlers of a stag, and are used in a similar fashion - for defence and resolving disputes over females.

-The Lucanidae larva (right) lives in the root stock of deciduous trees especially oak, ash, beech elm and hawthorn, and can take 5 years to develop.
+The Lucanidae larva (above) lives in the root stock of deciduous trees especially oak, ash, beech elm and hawthorn, and can take 5 years to develop.

 The adults fly at dusk in July making a whirring sound with their wings just before take off and landing.
 The flight speed has been recorded at 1.5 metres per second.
 Compare this with other insects.

 At the end of summer the adult female beetle will search for some suitable dead wood in which to lay her eggs.

 The larvae eat rotting wood, and in the U. K. oak is the wood of choice.
 The larval stage can last as long as 6 years.
 The larvae can stridulate by rubbing the 2nd and 3rd leg together, and it is thought that this is a means of communication.